HumanityReport.com

 The Demographic Paradox

-AI might solve the shrinking workforce.
-But if it does, the last economic argument for children disappears.
+AI might solve the shrinking workforce problem.
+But if it does, the last economic argument for having children disappears.
 The technology that could save us from demographic decline may accelerate it

 The Decoupling[87]